-Another question is: Having aggregations or other references with one destination and more sources.
-In UML often there are drawn parallel.
-But it is more consequently to use a connection image.
+The solution is shown also in this mage.
 From aggr1 to port1 two connection lines are concatenated.
 The first line is of type (style) ofrConnPoint, its without arrow on end.
 Both lines together appears as one line, with proper inflection points.